 The British sometimes refer to scarlet pimpernel as the poor man’s weather-glass because the flowers close when the sky is overcast, but there is nothing quaint about the plant’s invasive potential.
 Find out about scarlet pimpernel control in this article.

 Identifying Scarlet Pimpernel

-Scarlet pimpernel looks a lot like chickweed, with small, oval leaves growing opposite of each other plants that grow no more than one foot tall.
+Scarlet pimpernel looks a lot like chickweed, with small, oval leaves growing opposite of each other on plants that grow no more than 1 foot (30.5 cm.) tall.
 The two main differences between the weeds are found in the stems and the flowers.
 The stems are round on chickweed plants and square on scarlet pimpernel.
-The one-quarter inch scarlet pimpernel flowers can be red, white, or even blue, but they are usually bright salmon in color.
+The one-quarter inch (5 mm.) scarlet pimpernel flowers can be red, white, or even blue, but they are usually bright salmon in color.
 Each star-shaped flower has five petals.

 Managing Scarlet Pimpernel

 There are no chemicals recommended for the control of scarlet pimpernel, so we have to rely on mechanical methods to keep the plants in check.

 Since scarlet pimpernel weeds are annuals, preventing the plants from flowering and producing seeds is the best method of preventing their spread.
 Frequent mowing and pulling before the buds open are good ways to keep the plants from going to seed.

 Solarization works well on weeds growing in large areas.
 You can solarize the soil by laying clear plastic over the problem area.
 Use rocks or bricks to hold the sides of the plastic tight against the ground.
 The sun’s rays heat the soil beneath the plastic, and the trapped heat kills any plants, seeds, and bulbs in the top 6 inches (15 cm.) of soil.
 The plastic has to remain tightly in place for at least six weeks to completely kill the weeds.